Earth Rated ‘Compostable’ Dog Poop Bags

-Because dog poop isn’t generally safe or practical to compost at home, if the goal is to compost it, it must be taken to a commercial or municipal composting facility that accepts pet waste containing harmful bacteria.
+Because dog poop isn’t generally safe or practical to compost at home, if the goal is to compost it, it must be taken to a commercial or municipal composting facility that accepts pet waste, which contains harmful bacteria.
 The problem is there aren’t many of these types of facilities in the U.S. – if there are any at all.

 Yet the Earth Day blog made it seem like the opposite were true, directing consumers to “Find out which municipal composting facilities accept pet waste near you,” only to reveal toward the bottom of the next page that, “There are currently no composting facilities in the U.S. that accept dog poop.”

 In its initial response to an inquiry by TINA.org, Earth Rated stood by its disclosures with regard to the lack of composting facilities available to U.S. consumers (while the company is based in Canada, several U.S. retailers including Petco and Target carry its products).

 But after we pointed out the journey consumers have to take to find out there aren’t any composting facilities in the U.S. that accept dog poop, the company added the following disclaimer to the Earth Day blog: